Human–AI interaction: Emotional manipulation

-AI chat bots are extremely sensitive to behavioral and psychological information about the user.
-AI can gauge the user's psychological dimension and personality traits relatively accurately with just a short prompt describing the user.
-It is able to detect micro facial expressions on humans to assess hidden emotions that are too subtle for other human observers to detect.
-Once AI chat bots gain detailed information about the user, they are able to craft extremely personalized messages to persuade the user on marketing, political ideas, and attitude on climate change.

-AI's sensitivity to people's emotional cues has made it easier for firms to engage in digital manipulation that intentionally and covertly provokes emotional responses and influences people's decisions and behavior.
-For example, they are known to engage in sycophancy, insincere flattery, and prioritizes agreeing with the user's belief over providing truthful and balanced information.
+AI chatbots can generate personalized persuasive messages when provided with prompts related to the characteristics of the user, such as personality traits and descriptions of certain beliefs that the user holds.
+These personalized messages were found to be more persuasive than non-personalized messages across various domains, including marketing and political appeals for climate action.
+Evidence also suggests that belief changes as a result of engaging with a personalized AI chatbot for a single session can last durably for at least two months.

+Language models are known to engage in sycophancy, insincere flattery, and to tend to agree with their user's beliefs, as opposed to being truthful or accurate.
+Certain models accused of being overly sycophantic (a specific example is GPT-4o) were implicated in triggering chatbot psychosis.

 Deepfake technology creates visual stimuli that seem genuine which holds the risk of spreading false and deceptive information.
 Repeated exposure to the same information through algorithms inflates the user's familiarity with products, ideas, and the impression of how socially accepted the products and ideas are.
-AI is also capable of creating emotionally charged content that deliberately triggers the user's quick engagement, depriving them of the moment to pause and think critically.
+AI is also capable of being used to create emotionally charged content that deliberately triggers the user's quick engagement, depriving them of the moment to pause and think critically.

-Although people tend to be overconfident in their ability to detect misinformation, they are highly susceptible to covertly manipulative AI chat bot responses.
-Even a simple AI chat bot model with a manipulative incentive convinced the user into engaging in dysfunctional emotional coping behaviors such as facing away from the emotional distress, excessive venting and rumination, and self-blame as effectively as AI chat bots that are specifically trained in pre-established manipulative strategies backed by social psychology research.
+People tend to be overconfident in their ability to detect misinformation.

-Algorithmic manipulation as above leaves people vulnerable to non-consensual or even surreptitious surveillance, deception, and emotional dependence.
-Unhealthy attachment with AI chat bots may cause the user to misperceive that their AI companion has its needs that the user is responsible of and confuse the line between the imitative nature of human-AI relationships with the reality.
+Algorithmic manipulation leaves people vulnerable to non-consensual or even surreptitious surveillance, deception, and emotional dependence.
+Unhealthy attachment to AI chatbots may cause the user to misperceive that their AI companion has its own needs that the user is responsible for and confuse the line between the imitative nature of human-AI relationships and reality.